-Market volatility and declines rattle even the most experienced holders of stock compensation (and their advisors).
-Many employees, especially those who are new to the stock grant experience or who remember tales of quick option riches during the 1990s, will find that they are less than fully prepared to cope with the emotional toll caused by the impact of uncertain stock markets on their equity compensation.
+Market volatility and sharp declines rattle even the most experienced holders of stock compensation (and their advisors).
+Since the market lows ten years ago, investors have experienced historic returns.
+Many employees, especially those who are new to the stock grant experience and whose company stock prices over the last decade have done nothing but go up, may find that they are less than fully prepared to cope with the emotional toll caused by the impact of sudden stock market volatility on their equity compensation.

 1. Engage in financial housekeeping.

 If you have a financial plan with goals for your stock grant gains, stick to it.
 If not, create it now before the market recovery excites you into taking risks without thinking.
 Clients of mine who have committed to a plan and stuck to it have experienced better investment returns than those who have tried to time the market.

 Example: I work with executives at one company who have been receiving grants of nonqualified stock options (NQSOs) each year for the past 10 years.
 Many of them, at my suggestion, have been systematically exercising and selling their vested NQSOs at some time after the options turn five or six years old.
 Let's look back: Their 2010 grants had an exercise price of $18.50.
 They exercised them in 2015, when the company's stock price was at $33.
 The exercise price of their 2014 grant was $24.50.
 The stock price dropped at the beginning of 2016 and then recovered in 2018 to $48.
 When we decided to exercise, it had dropped to $41.
 I took a lot of heat for getting out a little early and "missing the top" at the stock's high of $52 later in 2018, but then it rallied again to $59 in January 2019, so we sold some more.
 Since the recent market correction, the stock's price is down to $49.